Pelican-Elegant/elegant/CONTRIBUTING.md

 When creating a pull request in GitHub, you have the option to squash all commits, but sometimes you need to fix either the mess you made or some clashes that prevent a merge of the two branches.

-In both cases, the following command is your swiss-army knife:
+In both cases, the following command is your Swiss-army knife:

 `git rebase --interactive upstream/master`